 - Again, some feel betrayed and may get angry at you for this clinical decision. - Agree that it's OK for a provider and patient to disagree on a clinical decision, but both the patient and provider should agree to be respectful. - Remind the patient that the decision is made to improve medication safety. - Do NOT take the anger personally. - If you encounter abusive behavior, redirection and defusing is best.
 "It's OK for you to be angry, but you do not have permission to yell at staff." - Offer reassurance again and again!
 Be very direct and speak plainly.
-This person probably has a history of trauma.
+Tune into trauma history.